sharc-lab/HLSFactory/docs/source/extending.md

 - `dataset_hls.tcl`: This script must be defined by the user to take a design, set up a Vitis HLS project, add the source files to the project, create a single solution, and run `csynth` on the solution successfully.
 The `VitisHLSSynthFlow` class will call this entry point using Vitis HLS and then look for the resulting HLS project and solution files in the design directory.
 - `dataset_hls_ip_export.tcl`: This script must be defined by the user to open an existing project, open an existing synthesized solution, and then call the Vitis HLS `export_design` command with the argument `-flow impl` to export the synthesized design to Vivado and run the Vivado implementation flow.
 The `VitisHLSImplFlow` class will call this entry point using Vitis HLS and then look for the resulting Vivado project and solution files in the design directory.

-If these files are not present, and one of these Xilinx flows is run on the design, the flow will fail, and helpful error messages will be raised for the user to indicate that the entry points are missing.
+If these files are not present and one of these Xilinx flows is run on the design, the flow will fail, and helpful error messages will be raised for the user to indicate that the entry points are missing.

 Your final design directory for a Xilinx-ready design should look as follows: